conradakunga/Blog/_posts/2020-05-19-using-curl-in-powershell.md

 You can do this from your profile.
 Using your favourite text editor, open your profile.

-Today we will use Visual Studio Code
+Today we will use Visual Studio Code.

 In a PowerShell prompt type the following: